seen-one/Route-Crafter/README.md

 ## Coverage Overlays and Filter
 Hover on the layers menu (or tap on touch screen) to see the option to show Mapillary, Panoramax, KartaView and Mapilio coverage (or change the map layer!).
 You need to zoom in the map enough to be able to select and view the overlay.
 If an overlay is enabled and you zoom too far out, the map will turn slightly grey.

-Due to limitation with the KartaView API, filtering or skip route sections is not available for KartaView.
+Due to limitations with the KartaView API, filtering or skip route sections is not available for KartaView.

 ### Coverage Filter
 You can apply date, image type and User ID filters which will reflect in the map.
 Note that the User ID/Account ID is the unique ID of the user, not the username.
 For Mapillary and Mapilio, this is a set of numbers.
 For Panoramax, this is a UUID.